 To be eligible for entrance to Kindergarten, a child must be five years of age on or before September 1st of the year in which they are enrolled.
-Parents may register for the Kindergarten program using the online Registration link located on the district's website www.dasd.org.
+Parents/guardians may register for the Kindergarten program during Kindergarten Registration (usually in March).
 Kindergarten entry is closed after the second week of the school year.
 However, transfer students from certified kindergarten programs are accepted during the school year.